geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/point.rst

    .. image:: ../style/img/point_mark_1.png

 #.
-Before we continue we will use a selector to cut down the amount of data shown to a reasonable level.
+Before we continue we will use a filter to cut down the amount of data shown to a reasonable level.

    .. code-block:: yaml
+      :emphasize-lines: 1,2,3

       rules:
       - filter: ${SCALERANK < '1'}
         scale: [min, max]